 THIS DATE IN HISTORY: Feb.
 9

-1966: The NHL, a six-team league since 1943, announces that six conditional franchises have been granted for teams scheduled to begin play in the 1967-68 season.
+1966: The NHL, a six-team league since the 1942-43 season, announces that six conditional franchises have been granted for teams scheduled to begin play in 1967-68.

 After listening to 13 proposals during three days in New York, the Board of Governors awards franchises to Philadelphia, Los Angeles, Pittsburgh, San Francisco, Minneapolis-St. Paul and St. Louis.
 The newcomers will pay a $2 million franchise fee and must have an arena that seats at least 12,500.

-1924: The NHL announces its first individual award.
-The Hart Trophy is to be given to the player judged the most valuable to his team during the regular season.
-Frank Nighbor of the Ottawa Senators becomes the first winner after the 1923-24 season.
+1924: The NHL announces its first individual award: The Hart Trophy is to be given to the player judged the most valuable to his team during the regular season.
+Ottawa Senators center Frank Nighbor becomes the first winner after the 1923-24 season.

 1971: Ken Hodge assists on all six Boston Bruins goals in a 6-3 win against the New York Rangers at Boston Garden.
-Phil Esposito scores a goal and has three assists for Boston, which extends its record home undefeated streak to 21 games (20-0-1).
+Phil Esposito scores one goal and has four assists for Boston, which extends its home undefeated streak to 21 games (20-0, one tie).

 Video: Guy Lafleur won Cup five times in Montreal